 Discover Montréal by public transit!

-Montréal’s extensive public transport system offers a green, efficient and sustainable method of encountering the city.
-Easy to navigate and well-connected, it’s the best way to stay in relaxed travel mode while taking in Montréal’s must-sees with ease.
-Here are a few suggested routes to criss-cross the city and let public transport do all the work.
+Montréal’s extensive public transport system offers an efficient and more sustainable method of encountering the city.
+Easy to navigate and well-connected, it’s a great way to stay in relaxed travel mode while taking in Montréal’s must-see sights and quartiers with ease.
+Here are a few suggested routes to crisscross the city and let public transport do all the work.

 Welcome to Montréal!

-Montréal’s public transport system, the STM (Société de transport de Montréal), is Canada’s most actively used, taking upwards of 2.5 million locals to and from their destinations daily, with an annual ridership of nearly 250,000,000.
-Composed of the city’s iconic four-line Métro system linked and interwoven with 186 bus lines and 23 night routes, the STM is one of Montréal’s preferred systems of getting to where they need to be.
+Montréal’s public transport system, the STM (Société de transport de Montréal), is Canada’s most actively used, taking nearly 2 million locals to and from their destinations daily, with an annual ridership of nearly 315,000,000 trips.
+Composed of the city’s iconic four-line Métro system linked and interwoven with 220 daytime bus lines and 23 night routes, the STM is one of Montréal’s preferred systems of getting to where they need to be.

 Ride the REM

-Montréal’s new self-driven light rail system the Réseau express métropolitain (REM for short) further connects central Montréal with destinations both on and off of the island.
-Composed of four lines (at present, Line A1 is in operation, with further lines scheduled to open in the next couple of years), the REM extends as far north as Deux-Montagnes (line A4) to Brossard on the South Shore (line A1), and as far west as Baie D’Urfe in the West Island (line A3).
-Line A2 will also link downtown Montréal with YUL airport in 20 minutes!
+Montréal’s new self-driven light rail system the Réseau express métropolitain (REM for short) further connects central Montréal with destinations both on and off of the island, serving over 1,000,000 riders monthly.
+Composed of four lines (at present, Line A1 is in operation, with further lines scheduled to open in the autumn of 2025), the REM extends as far north as Deux-Montagnes (line A4) to Brossard on the South Shore (line A1), and as far west as Baie D’Urfe in the West Island (line A3).
+Line A2 will also link downtown Montréal with YUL airport in 20 minutes by 2027!

 Experience some iconic routes